Free Networking Event

 There is no fee to submit a proposal to give a presentation for either ICEM2019 delegates or non-delegates.

 Will there be refreshments?

-We are still yet to confirm refreshment plans.
-Whether this is through a paid-bar or offered with compliments, or whether food will be on offer.
+We are still yet to confirm refreshment plans, whether this is through a paid-bar or offered with compliments, or whether food will be on offer.
 ICEM delegates who are attending the preceding conference welcome reception will be served a complimentary drink which can be taken into WattMeet.